 We use our cash to fund operations, primarily to fund our clinical trials, research and development expenditures and related personnel costs.
-We expect our research and development expenses to increase substantially for the foreseeable future as we continue to invest in research and development activities related to our product candidates, particularly as they advance into later stages of development and as we conduct larger clinical trials, engage in other research and development activities, seek regulatory approvals for any product candidates that successfully complete clinical trials and as we incur expenses associated with hiring additional personnel to support our research and development efforts.
-In addition, we expect our general and administrative expenses to increase substantially for the foreseeable future as we continue to support our research and development activities and to grow our business and as we expect to engage in commercialization activities, if any of our product candidates receive marketing approval.
-We also incur additional expenses as a result of operating as a public company and also expect to increase the size of our administrative function to support the growth of our business.
+We expect our future research and development expenses to vary substantially for the foreseeable future as we continue to prioritize our pipeline opportunities, advance our product candidates through clinical trials, invest in next generation development, pursue regulatory approval of our product candidates, and hire additional personnel to support our research and development efforts.
+In addition, we expect our general and administrative expenses for the foreseeable future to remain relatively flat as we continue to advance our research and development activities, grow our business, advance our product candidates toward regulatory approval and commercialization activities, and operate as a public company.
 The timing and amount of our operating expenditures will depend on many factors, including:

-- the scope, progress, results and costs of researching and developing our current product candidates or any other future product candidates we choose to pursue, and conducting preclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining regulatory approvals for our lead product candidates or any future product candidates; - the number and characteristics of any additional product candidates we develop or acquire; - the timing and amount of any milestone, royalty and/or other payments we are required to make pursuant to our current or any future license or collaboration agreements; - the cost of manufacturing our lead product candidates or any future product candidates and any products we successfully commercialize; - the cost of building a sales force in anticipation of product commercialization; - the cost of commercialization activities of our product candidates, if approved for sale, including marketing, sales and distribution costs; - our ability to establish strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the expenses needed to attract, hire and retain skilled personnel; - the costs associated with operating as a public company; - · the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - the timing, receipt and amount of sales of any future approved products.
+- the scope, progress, results and costs of researching and developing our current product candidates or any other future product candidates we choose to pursue, and conducting preclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining feedback from regulators on our clinical trials and regulatory approvals for our lead product candidates or any future product candidates; - the number and characteristics of any additional product candidates we develop or acquire; - the timing and amount of any milestone, royalty and/or other payments we are required to make pursuant to our current or any future license or collaboration agreements; - the cost of manufacturing our lead product candidates or any future product candidates and any products we successfully commercialize; - the cost of building a sales force in anticipation of product commercialization; - the cost of commercialization activities of our product candidates, if approved for sale, including marketing, sales and distribution costs; - our ability to establish strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the expenses needed to attract, hire and retain skilled personnel; - the costs associated with operating as a public company;

+- · the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - the timing, receipt and amount of sales of any future approved products.